 - Build a legal case and participate in a moot court

-- Take part in various human rights awareness programmes in local communities
+- Take part in various human rights awareness projects in local communities

 - Learn about the history of South Africa